bradchristie/taminations-flutter/assets/c3a/jay_concept.md

-# Jay <anything>
+# Jay \<anything>

 **CONCEPT**

-From a Generalized 1/4 Tag or other applicable formations: Jay identifies distorted boxes, each consisting of two dancers from a center 1x4 (e.g., line or column) and two outside dancers.
-The outsides with whom each center dancer should work is most commonly determined by the facing direction of the center dancers; the facing direction of the outside dancers does not matter.
+From a Generalized 1/4 Tag or other applicable formations: Jay identifies distorted Boxes, each consisting of two dancers from a Center 1x4 (for example, line or column) and two Outside dancers.
+The Outsides with whom each Center dancer should work is most commonly determined by the facing direction of the Center dancers; the facing direction of the Outside dancers does not matter.

-Front Jay means that the centers work in a box with the outsides toward whom they are facing, Back Jay means that they work with the outsides who are behind them, Left Jay means that they work with the outsides who are to their left; similarly for Right Jay.
+Front Jay means that the Centers work in a box with the Outsides toward whom they are facing, Back Jay means that they work with the Outsides who are behind them, Left Jay means that they work with the Outsides who are to their left; similarly for Right Jay.
 If no direction is specified, the default is Front.

 >